Ensuring you find the right candidate for your company is essential when you are working against the clock to fill a key position.

 Studying the candidates body language and facial expressions can uncover a whole new level of knowledge about their attitude and attributes and how compatible they are with your business if you take time to read and understand the clues.

 An interview does not have to be done one-to-one.
 If you would like to take notes, ask a colleague to act as an observer and note down the salient points so you can concentrate on the conversation with the candidate.
-Getting recruitment wrong can be costly and time-consuming for businesses, so make sure you are clear on what you need to do, and follow a clear recruitment plan.
+Getting recruitment wrong can be costly and time-consuming for businesses, so make sure you do your job and get it right.